CarCostCheck

 Mileage Analysis

-The average 2009 JAGUAR EAGLE has 93,284 miles on the clock, which is in line with the expected 111,000 miles for a 15-year-old car, suggesting normal everyday use.
+The average 2009 JAGUAR EAGLE has 93,284 miles on the clock, which is below the expected 125,800 miles for a 17-year-old car.
+This suggests lighter use than average, which generally means less wear on major components.

 The most reliable year is the 2020 model with a 99% MOT pass rate, while the 2011 model has the lowest at 81%.
 The 2009 sits between the two at 92%.